constgen/neutrino-preset-koa/README.md

 Now your server will start on `8080` in both production and development modes.
 But this port is considered **default** and may be overridden any time by `PORT` environment variable.
 This may be useful for production environments as the server will check `process.env.PORT` in the runtime first and then fallback to a port you have defined.

-The default behavior of port is to default to `80` on production and to take random free default port on development.
+The default behavior of port when not configured is to default to `80` on production and to take random free default port on development.

 You can force random free port on both production and development by passing one of these values: `false`, `null`, `0`.
 For example: